UTexas

 1. Available to non-business students only in the summer; restricted to business majors during fall and spring.

-2. For a full list of pre-approved equivalents, please see the Business Minor website.
+2. For a full list of pre-approved equivalents, please see the Business Foundations Minor website.

-3. One course only of I B 320F Foundations of International Business, B A 320F Foundations of Entrepreneurship, or ECO 304K Introduction to Microeconomics, may substitute for one of LEB 320F, MAN 320F, or MKT 320F.
+3. I B 320F Foundations of International Business, B A 320F Foundations of Entrepreneurship, may substitute for one of LEB 320F, MAN 320F, or MKT 320F.

 Accounting Minor for Business Economics Option Program